aws-controllers-k8s/community/docs/hugo-docs/content/docs/contributor-docs/api-inference.md

 Well, it's definitely not a manual process.
 Everything in ACK is code-generated and discovered by inspecting the AWS API model files.

-!!! note "what are AWS API model files?"
+{{% hint type="info" title="What are AWS API model files?" %}}
 The AWS API model files are JSON files that contain information about a particular AWS service API's Actions and Shapes.
 We consume the model files [distributed][aws-sdk-go-model-files] in the `aws-sdk-go` project.
-(Look
+(Look for the `api-2.json` files in the linked service-specific directories...)
-    for the `api-2.json` files in the linked service-specific directories...)
+{{% /hint %}}

 [aws-sdk-go-model-files]: https://github.com/aws/aws-sdk-go/tree/master/models/apis